rafid29mehda/All-About-ECG/Feature Extraction/README.md

 Frequency-domain features look at the ECG signal in terms of its **frequencies**—how fast or slow the signal “vibrates.”
 Instead of measuring time or amplitude directly, we transform the ECG signal into a frequency spectrum to see which frequencies are present and how strong they are.
 This is useful because some heart conditions (like arrhythmias) show up as specific frequency patterns.

-Think of the ECG as music: time-domain features are like the notes you hear, while frequency-domain features are like the pitch or tone of the music.
+Think of the ECG as music: time-domain features are like the notes we hear, while frequency-domain features are like the pitch or tone of the music.
 We use mathematical tools like the **Fourier Transform** to convert the ECG from time to frequency.

 ### Key Frequency-Domain Features